RockefellerArchiveCenter/reading-room-manual/index.md

 Location information is contained in ArchivesSpace and can be found using the [Find It](http://find-it.rockarch.org/) tool or ArchivesSpace.
 In order to ensure that materials are pulled efficiently, please complete the steps within 15 minutes after the deadline for that retrieval time.

 Select digitized materials can be accessed via the [Virtual Vault](http://virtualvault.rockarch.org/).
 If such an item is requested, direct the researcher to [http://virtualvault.rockarch.org](http://virtualvault.rockarch.org) either verbally or by email.
-Refer to Aeon Guides for the RAC (/S:/Inter-Office/Reference/Aeon Guides for the RAC) for a template of instructions that can be used in an email to the researchers.
+Refer to Aeon Guides for the RAC (/S:/Inter-Office/Reference/Aeon Guides for the RAC) for a template of instructions that can be used in an email to researchers.

 As needed, touch base with the retrievals staff using their email addresses so they are aware of the retrievals and any delays with location information.
 (See S:\Inter-Office\Reference\Reading Room Information for the staff retrieval schedule and the second cart schedule.)
 If the person retrieving second carts is out of the office, email the Reference Team for assistance.